Skip to main content

 Device ID for latest OpenVPN Connect and older server-locked profiles

 OpenVPN Connect 3.3 and newer sends a device ID to Access Server.
 The device ID that OpenVPN Connect sends is the same for every VPN session it starts.
 If you’re using a server-locked profile generated by Access Server 2.8 and older, we use the device ID to ensure the same connection profile is used for this device on every connection.
-This avoids the problem of generating excessive amounts of connection profiles on the server and allows each unique device to have its own key and certificate pair.
+This avoids the problem of generating excessive connection profiles on the server and allows each unique device to have its own key and certificate pair.

 Compat as device ID for older OpenVPN Connect and older server-locked profiles

 We use the compat connection profile if you’re using a server-locked profile generated by Access Server 2.8 and older on OpenVPN Connect 3.2 and older, where no device ID is provided.
-This ensures the same behavior as before, using only one pair of private key and client certificate for this type of connection.
+This ensures the same behavior as before, using only one pair of private keys and client certificates for this type of connection.
 This avoids the problem of generating excessive amounts of connection profiles on the server.

 Upgrading Access Server and its impact on server-locked profiles